10 Best HVAC Companies in Chattanooga, TN

 • Heat pump: Heat pumps transfer hot and cold air between your house and outside.
 They don't make their own heating and cooling, so they work best in more mild climates and may not be as effective during Chattanooga's hot summers.

-• Packaged heating and air: Packaged HVAC systems are a smart choice for smaller homes.
-They have a single cooling and heating unit, typically in an attic or basement.
-This unit is often space-saving, cost-effective, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems work best in smaller homes.
+They consist of a single combined heating and air conditioning unit, usually located in an attic or basement.
+This unit is typically space-saving, cost-effective, and easy to maintain.

-The price of HVAC maintenance also depends on what kind of work you're having done.
-HVAC systems are complex and may require different kinds of maintenance.
+The price of HVAC maintenance also varies depending on what kind of work being done.
+HVAC systems are complicated and may require different kinds of maintenance.
 The prices of some common jobs are as follows:

 HVAC Unit TypeCost